scottdjwallace/HotelQ/README.md

 * fix spacing on all pages
 * fix deleting all user info (properties error)
 * Move admin to a back end system
+* switch how dropdowns values are gotten, switch value to the value we want in the db